-I hope this inspires you to create your own beautiful Pinterest Pins and get more traffic for your blog.
-We’ve created a checklist for Pinterest success below – please repin or embed on your blog to create your own article.
+I hope this inspires you to create your own beautiful Pinterest pins and get more traffic for your blog.
+We’ve created a checklist for Pinterest success below.
+Feel free to repin it!
 Questions?
 Love to hear them in the comments below!

 Start a Free Trial of Tailwind for Pinterest!

 - SmartGuide keeps you up to date on Pinterest’s best practices - spend your time and energy on your business.

 Find great content to Pin, collaborate efficiently with Tailwind Tribes.

 Pin smarter with Pin, Board, and profile performance reporting.